Vet-Approved Tricks for Giving Your Pets Pills

 - Cheese: Choose soft, low-sodium, part-skim mozzarella string cheese to keep calories down and sodium at a reasonable level for your pet.
 Most capsules and pills slide easily into a small chunk of this cheese.
 If not, warm the cheese in your hand and mold it around the medication.

-In addition to food, there are a number of easy-to-use “pill pockets” or “pill pouches” available commercially.
-Each soft treat includes a hole sized just right for hiding medication.
+In addition to food, there are a number of commercially available easy-to-use treats that include a hole sized just right for hiding medication.
 These treats, which come in different flavors, tend to be nutritionally balanced and lower in sodium and sugar than people food.
 Check the label before buying; some are made just for dogs, others just for cats.
 Look for a brand that’s lower in calories if your pet is plump.

 Since you don’t want your pet to get suspicious, always pair a medicated treat with one that’s not medicated.
 Give your pet one or two plain treats, then a medicated one, then one or two more plain treats.
 If you do this rapidly, he will swallow the treats quickly without examining them.
 Having another pet nearby (competition for the food!) can increase your odds of getting your pet to grab and swallow quickly.